-- Some of the attributes have values that are text strings and names which are intended for human - understanding rather than machine understanding (see the 'text' and 'name' attribute syntaxes in Sections - 4699 4.1.1 and 4.1.2). - 4700 In each operation request, the client - identifies the charset and natural language of the request which affects each supplied 'text' and 'name' attribute value, and - requests the charset and natural language for attributes returned by the IPP object in operation responses (as described in Section 3.1.4.1). - In addition, the client MAY separately and individually identify the Natural Language Override of a supplied 'text' or 'name' attribute using the 'textWithLanguage' and 'nameWithLanguage' technique - described section 4.1.1.2 and 4.1.2.2 respectively. - All IPP objects MUST support the UTF-8 [RFC2044] [RFC2279] charset in all 'text' and 'name' attributes - supported.
-If an IPP object supports more than the UTF-8 charset, the object MUST convert between them - in order to return the requested charset to the client according to Section 3.1.4.2.
-If an IPP object supports - more than one natural language, the object SHOULD return 'text' and 'name' values in the natural language - requested where those values are generated by the Printer (see Section 3.1.4.1). - 4714 For Printers that support multiple charsets and/or multiple natural languages in 'text' and 'name' attributes, - different jobs may have been submitted in differing charsets and/or natural languages.
-All responses MUST - be returned in the charset requested by the client.
-However, the Get-Jobs operation uses the - 'textWithLanguage' and 'nameWithLanguage' mechanism to identify the differing natural languages with - each job attribute returned. - The Printer object also has configured charset and natural language attributes.
-The client can query the - Printer object to determine the list of charsets and natural languages supported by the Printer object and - what the Printer object's configured values are.
-See the "charset-configured", "charset-supported", "natural- - language-configured", and "generated-natural-language-supported" Printer description attributes for more - 4723 details. - The "charset-supported" attributed identifies the supported charsets.
-If a charset is supported, the IPP - object MUST be capable of converting to and from that charset into any other supported charset.
-In many - cases, an IPP object will support only one charset and it MUST be the UTF-8 charset. - The "charset-configured" attribute identifies the one supported charset which is the native charset given the - current configuration of the IPP object (administrator defined). - The "generated-natural-language-supported" attribute identifies the set of supported natural languages for - generated messages; it is not related to the set of natural languages that must be accepted for client supplied - 'text' and 'name' attributes.
-For client supplied 'text' and 'name' attributes, an IPP object MUST accept ALL - supplied natural languages.
-Just because a Printer object is currently configured to support 'en-us' natural language does not mean that the Printer object should reject a job if the client supplies a job name that is in 4733 'fr-ca'.
-4734

-The "natural-language-configured" attribute identifies the one supported natural language for generated 4735 messages which is the native natural language given the current configuration of the IPP object 4736 (administrator defined).
-4737
+- identifies the charset and natural language of the request which affects each supplied 'text' and 'name' attribute value, and - requests the charset and natural language for attributes returned by the IPP object in operation responses (as described in Section 3.1.4.1).

+In addition, the client MAY separately and individually identify the Natural Language Override of a 4528 supplied 'text' or 'name' attribute using the 'textWithLanguage' and 'nameWithLanguage' technique 4529 described section 4.1.1.2 and 4.1.2.2 respectively.
+4530

+- All IPP objects MUST support the UTF-8 [RFC2279] charset in all 'text' and 'name' attributes supported.
+If 4531 an IPP object supports more than the UTF-8 charset, the object MUST convert between them in order to 4532 return the requested charset to the client according to Section 3.1.4.2.
+If an IPP object supports more than 4533 one natural language, the object SHOULD return 'text' and 'name' values in the natural language requested 4534 where those values are generated by the Printer (see Section 3.1.4.1).
+4535 - For Printers that support multiple charsets and/or multiple natural languages in 'text' and 'name' attributes, 4536 different jobs may have been submitted in differing charsets and/or natural languages.
+All responses MUST 4537 be returned in the charset requested by the client.
+However, the Get-Jobs operation uses the 4538 - 'textWithLanguage' and 'nameWithLanguage' mechanism to identify the differing natural languages with 4539 each job attribute returned.
+4540 - The Printer object also has configured charset and natural language attributes.
+The client can query the 4541 Printer object to determine the list of charsets and natural languages supported by the Printer object and 4542 what the Printer object's configured values are.
+See the "charset-configured", "charset-supported", "natural-4543 language-configured", and "generated-natural-language-supported" Printer description attributes for more 4544 details.
+4545 - The "charset-supported" attributed identifies the supported charsets.
+If a charset is supported, the IPP 4546 object MUST be capable of converting to and from that charset into any other supported charset.
+In many 4547 cases, an IPP object will support only one charset and it MUST be the UTF-8 charset.
+4548 - The "charset-configured" attribute identifies the one supported charset which is the native charset given the 4549 current configuration of the IPP object (administrator defined).
+4550 - The "generated-natural-language-supported" attribute identifies the set of supported natural languages for 4551 generated messages; it is not related to the set of natural languages that must be accepted for client supplied 4552 'text' and 'name' attributes.
+For client supplied 'text' and 'name' attributes, an IPP object MUST accept ALL 4553 supplied natural languages.
+Just because a Printer object is currently configured to support 'en-us' natural 4554 language does not mean that the Printer object should reject a job if the client supplies a job name that is in 4555 'fr-ca'. - The "natural-language-configured" attribute identifies the one supported natural language for generated 4557 messages which is the native natural language given the current configuration of the IPP object 4558 (administrator defined).
+4559